Provo Third Ward Chapel and Amusement Hall: Later use and ownership

 The building was eventually vacated by the LDS Church in the year 1979 and sold.
 Subsequently, it has been used for various purposes including serving as the Ivy Tower dance club between 1989 and 1992.
 Other occupants included Scampi's restaurant and private academies.

 From 1992 to 2021 it has been owned and operated by the Discovery Academy, a therapeutic boarding school.
 It was run by Dr. Eugene Thorne, a FLDS member and former BYU professor.
 Many allegations of child abuse, neglect, cruel and unusual punishment, isolation and solitary confinement of the students surfaced in recent years through the Breaking Code Silence Movement led by Paris Hilton and the docu-series The Program exposing how these facilities were set up.
 During this time this historical building was set up as a modern day prison, locking down children who had never been convicted through the court systems.

 In 2022, Discovery Academy split into two organizations: Discovery Connections and Discovery Day.
 Discovery Day was a day treatment center for troubled youth that operated in the building and Discovery Connections operated in the school building next door to the west.
 Discovery Day closed its operations in 2023.
-The Provo 3rd Ward Chapel was designated to the historic Provo Landmark register on April 28, 1995.

 It was listed on the National Register of Historic Places in 1979.